 Management of the Company is responsible for the preparation and fair presentation of the financial statements and other financial information contained in this report.
-The accompanying financial statements were prepared in conformity with accounting principles generally accepted in the United States of America and include, as necessary, best estimates and judgments by management.
+The accompanying financial statements were prepared in conformity with U.S. generally accepted accounting principles and include, as necessary, best estimates and judgments by management.
 Other financial information contained in this annual report is presented on a basis consistent with the financial statements unless otherwise indicated.